This encryption key management solution provides data protection and encryption key custody:

 Data encryption is becoming increasingly important owing to the new regulations and the externalization of data centers.
-TrustedX supports centrally managing all the encryption keys, protecting against the risk of losing data because due to unavailability of the encryption keys.
+TrustedX supports centrally managing all the encryption keys, which safeguards against losing data because owing to the unavailability of the encryption keys.

 - Encryption policy management

-Allows centrally determining, at all times, the cryptographic parameters suitable for the encryption and decryption policies that are defined according to, for example, the type of information, roles or applications.
+Our solution allows centrally determining, at all times, the cryptographic parameters suitable for the encryption and decryption policies defined according to, for example, the type of information, roles or applications.

 - Centralized control and auditing